The Observability Blog

 Collection

 There are two ways that IT teams typically approach event log management.
 Using a log management tool, you can filter and discard events you don’t need, only gathering relevant information – eliminating noise and redundancy at the point of ingestion.
-This makes it easier to find what you need quickly, and also helps to maximize the performance of the log management system tool itself.
+This makes it easier to find what you need quickly and also helps maximize the log management system tool's performance.

-Conversely, you can also collect every generated event and allow your log management tools to sort, filter and search the data.
-This can increase storage costs due to the size of the data, potentially impact system performance, and increase noise – but will allow you to analyze all of your log data, instead of a subset.
+Conversely, you can collect every generated event and allow your log management tools to sort, filter, and search the data.
+This can increase storage costs due to the size of the data, potentially impact system performance, and increase noise – but it will allow you to analyze all of your log data instead of a subset.

 Aggregation

-Your log management system will also simplify the collection of log data by aggregating all of your logs from various sources into one place.
-A log management system is also important in this step because it can normalize data into a consistent format and output to make log analysis easier, or even possible at all.
+Your log management system will also simplify the collection of log data by aggregating your logs from various sources into one place.
+A log management system is also essential in this step because it can normalize data into a consistent format and output to make log analysis easier or even possible.

 Analysis

-While you may need to retain log data to comply with industry regulations, perhaps the biggest benefit of a log management system is the ability to search, sort, and analyze data.
-By utilizing saved searches, filters, and complex queries, you can surface irregularities and instantly drill down to the underlying data.
+While you may need to retain log data to comply with industry regulations, the most significant benefit of a log management system is the ability to search, sort, and analyze data.
+You can surface irregularities by utilizing saved searches, filters, and complex queries and instantly drill down to the underlying data.

 Storage & Archiving

-Your log management system also plays an important role in storing and archiving your data.
-For long-term trending and analysis, it’s important to implement a log management tool that can store and archive your data for a time period that meets your compliance and analytical needs.
-Though log rotation rules are often defined on a per-app, service, or component basis, it’s important to capture and send logs to an external backend or log management tool as well.
+Your log management system also plays a vital role in storing and archiving your data.
+For long-term trending and analysis, it’s essential to implement a log management tool to store and archive your data for a period that meets your compliance and analytical needs.
+Though log rotation rules are often defined on a per-app, service, or component basis, capturing and sending logs to an external backend or log management tool is also essential.

-Without log management, even if you know something isn’t working properly within your systems, finding the log event to diagnose the problem can be challenging.
-When there’s an incident, you can’t afford to waste time trying to manually sift through log data on disparate systems.
+Without log management, even if you know something isn’t working correctly within your systems, finding the log event to diagnose the problem can be challenging.
+When there’s an incident, you can’t afford to waste time trying to sift through log data on disparate systems manually.

-Lastly, aside from the sheer volume of data that is produced every day, much of the data is created as an audit trail and not produced in a human-readable format.
-Converting the data can be costly, time-expensive, and stressful under a looming deadline.
+Lastly, aside from the sheer volume of data produced daily, much of the data is created as an audit trail and not made in a human-readable format.
+Data conversion can be costly, time-consuming, and stressful under a looming deadline.

 Why Is Log Management Important?

-Log management plays a significant role in maintaining a healthy, efficient, and secure infrastructure.
+Log management is significant in maintaining a healthy, efficient, and secure infrastructure.
 It helps system administrators, developers, and IT security teams.

 System Administrators

 System Administrators need to ensure systems are working optimally.
-Log management tools provide a baseline of how systems function normally and can flag anomalies when they arise.
-This allows sysadmins to quickly see irregularities that need investigation.
+Log management tools usually provide a baseline of how systems function and can flag anomalies when they arise.
+This allows sysadmins to see irregularities that need investigation quickly.

-Log management tools also allow system admins to create their own rules and triggers for generating alerts based on activity, patterns, and thresholds.
+Log management tools also allow system admins to create rules and triggers for generating alerts based on activity, patterns, and thresholds.

 Developers